-You can’t stay away from microlearning if you want to stay on the minds of your learners.
-But before you create a microlearning module, here is a disclaimer:
+You can’t stay away from microlearning if you want to remain relevant in the minds of your learners.
+But before you create your first (or next) microlearning eLearning module, here is a disclaimer:

 “A bite-sized learning module is NOT just a short course.”
 Tweet this.

 The following are the principles of bite-sized learning: